 A child's understanding of death and loss depends on their age.

-Ongoing clinical research suggests that providing children with age appropriate support during times of grief and loss can improve their understanding of death and dying and avoid emotional problems later in life.
+Ongoing clinical research suggests that providing tamariki with age appropriate support during times of grief and loss can improve their understanding of death and dying and avoid emotional problems later in life.